-Using standard or low-quality seals in low-flow systems can lead to:
+When standard or low‑quality seals are used in low‑flow toilets, common issues include:

 • Weak flush performance